Also known as

 Tuberous Swordfern, Erect Sword Fern, Fishbone Fern, Ladder Fern, Narrow Swordfern, Narrow Sword Fern, Tuber Fern, Herringbone Fern, Tuber Ladder Fern

 Starr 070221-4863 Nephrolepis cordifolia by Forest & Kim Starr (CC BY 3.0)

-Nephrolepis cordifolia is a tuberous perennial fern species commonly known by the name Boston Fern.
+Nephrolepis cordifolia is a tuberous perennial fern species commonly known by the names Boston Fern and Herringbone Fern, amongst others.
 It resides in the Nephrolepidaceae family and is a common houseplant in many areas of the world.
-This species is typically grown as an ornamental plant for the attractive foliage, narrow leaflets are alternatively arranged along long, upright, brown stems.
+Boston Fern plants are typically grown as an ornamental plant for the attractive foliage.
+This plant produces narrow leaflets are alternatively arranged along long, upright, brown stems.
 Originating from Northern Australia and Eastern Asia, this species has been introduced to South America and Africa, where it has established and is considered an invasive species.
 In South Africa, this species is a problem in the Western Cape, North West, Northern Cape and Gauteng.

 Pick the strong green leaves to use in flower arranging.

 The stolons can be divided with a few leaves attached to grow into new plants.